TheDanielTp/1st_Workshop_Java_Souls/README.md

    You can add `isAlive` as an attribute to keep track of a monster's current state.<br><br>

   - **Goblin**: The Goblin class is the most basic enemy type encountered in the game.
 It has no unique attributes or abilities.
-It can only deal damage to players  via basic attacks.<br><br>
+It can only deal damage to players  via basic attacks.<br>
   - **Dragon**: The dragon monster class has the special ability to breathe fire.
 Using this ability damages multiple players simultaneously.
-You must define a `fireDamage` attribute to determine the fire attack's damage.<br><br>
+You must define a `fireDamage` attribute to determine the fire attack's damage.<br>
   - **Skeleton**: The Skeleton class has the unique ability to revive itself after dying (only once), resetting its health back to the full amount.
 One method of implementing this would be to create a `deathCount` attribute to keep track of its deaths. <br><br>